 The eclectic nine-acre property on the Highway 121 winery corridor of the Carneros region mixes lavish gardens with sculptures, landscape architect installations, art, flower and home design shops, a restaurant, Sunset magazine's Outdoor Kitchen and Test Gardens, and three wine tasting rooms.
-There’s so much to covet that you may find yourself buying as much for your own wishes as others, but we won’t tell.
-Artefact Design & Salvage is a gem for architectural repurposing alongside organic and contemporary designs, while Tesoro puts a whimsical flair on elegant home accessories.
-You’ve never appreciated how beautiful garden pots can be, either, until you’ve seen the collection at Potter Green & Co.
-This is a wonderful place to spend an afternoon with your dog, too, strolling the gardens, sipping some wine on the Meadowcroft patio, or sharing a seasonal, Cal-inspired snack from Park 121 Restaurant.
+There's so much to covet that you may find yourself buying as much for your own wishes as others, but we won't tell.
+Artefact Design & Salvage is a gem for architectural repurposing alongside organic and contemporary designs, while Tesoro Flowers offers magical floral arrangements for all occasions and special events.
+You've never appreciated how beautiful garden pots can be, either, until you've seen the collection at Potter Green & Co.
+This is a wonderful place to spend an afternoon with your dog, too, strolling the gardens, and sipping some wine on a tasting room patio.

 Cornerstone, 23570 Arnold Drive, Sonoma, 707-933-3010